Siddhant25bai11128/VITYARTHI/README.md

 ## How to use

-1. Save the code as tracker.py
+1. Save the code as financial_tracker.py
 2. Run it:
    bash
-   python tracker.py
+   financial_tracker.py

 3. Follow the menu options

 ## Customize it

-Open tracker.py and change these values:
+Open financial_tracker.py and change these values:

 **Monthly budget:**
 python